jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

-I used many videos and images throughout this book.
+I used many videos, computer games, and images throughout this book.
 They help explain information faster, so why not.
 Keep in mind some videos have sound which you may have to enable to hear.
 I especially used media to showcase how life changing the internet is.
 Today, millions of regular people are communicating billions of ideas, opinions, and information with no middle-men.
-It's like the printing press spreading books to Main Street.
+This open communication is just like the printing press mass producing books for the first time.
 While I very much want to help creators and their audiences realize how historic their work is, of course all credit for the media goes to them.

 Also, I use Star Wars, Star Trek, Harry Potter, and other pop culture stories.
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece I'd use Greek Mythology.
 If we were in Victorian Britain I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and real-life.
 Of course, all due credit goes to the media's owners.